metachris/website/content/posts/2021-03-24-typescript.md

 ---

-## API documentation with typedoc
+# API documentation with TypeDoc

-You can auto-generate API documentation from the TyoeScript source files using [typedoc](https://typedoc.org/guides/doccomments/).
+You can auto-generate API documentation from the TyoeScript source files using [TypeDoc](https://typedoc.org/guides/doccomments/).
 The generated documentation can be published to GitHub / GitLab pages through the CI:

-* Install [typedoc](https://typedoc.org/guides/doccomments/): `yarn add -D typedoc`
+* Install [TypeDoc](https://typedoc.org/guides/doccomments/): `yarn add -D typedoc`
-* Add `docs` script to `package.json`: `"docs": "typedoc --entryPoints src/main.ts"`
+* Add `docs` script to `package.json`: `"docs": "typedoc --entryPoints src/lib.ts"`
 * You can now generate the documentation with `yarn docs`.
 The resulting HTML is saved in `docs/`.
 * Publish to pages through CI:
   * [GitHub pages](https://pages.github.com/): Add [`.github/workflows/deploy-gh-pages.yml`](https://github.com/metachris/typescript-nodejs-boilerplate/blob/master/.github/workflows/deploy-gh-pages.yml) and enable pages in GitHub repo settings